-5. DRESS CODE
+5. Dress Code

 The goal of the dress code at NCAI is to guide students to dress neatly, modestly, and comfortably as well as to teach self-discipline, responsibility, and the importance of school formality.
 These principles apply to the way students dress both in and out of school uniform.
+If a student's dress does not meet these guidelines they will be asked to correct it.